saitamasahil/skyscraper/docs/IMPORT.md

 !!! tip

-    As with Skyscraper 3.9.2 onwards you are no longer required to have the same indention or whitespace (hard tabs, spaces) as in the `definitions.dat`.
+    As with Skyscraper 3.9.2 onwards you are no longer required to have the same indention or whitespace (hard tabs, spaces) as in the XML-like `definitions.dat`.
 Matching is solely done via XML elements (e.g. `<title>`), which saves you headache in identifiying whitespace mismatch between the XML template and your XML import file.
-Just assure to use closing elements (`</title>`) and the same caSiNg in the tags between template and import file.
+If you use a custom XML-like `definitions.dat`: Keep the opening and closing XML element on one line and use one line per `###tag###` as in the example definition shown above.
+This is the default in the provided `definitions.dat`.
+In your import file just assure to use also closing elements (`</title>`) and the same caSiNg in the elements between template and import file, ie. provide a valid XML file.

 **Example 2**